Angelians

 After spending time cheering Andreas, the parents asked Luis into the hall, the shadow of worry on their faces.

 “He still doesn’t remember us,” said Otto.
-“He remembers nothing of his life with us.”
+“Nothing of his life with us.”

 “He had a very, very bad fall,” said Luis.
-“It was a tall building he fell from.
-I’m told that sometimes there is total memory loss.
+“That was a tall building.
+Sometimes there is total memory loss with major regeneration like he had.
 But it can get better.
 I know I’m recovering from my partial memory loss.
 You just keep telling him about his life and showing him pictures.
-And loving him.
+And keep loving him.
 My mother in Colombia always says, ‘El amor es la medicina más ponderosa.’
 Love is the most powerful medicine.”

 Behind him, Luis heard a soft voice say, “That is a very good prescription, and I totally concur with my fiancée.”

-He turned to see Jodi in her crisp, white coat, stethoscope around her neck, wearing her confident, reassuring clinical expression.
+He turned to see Jodi in her crisp, white coat, stethoscope around her neck, wearing her reassuring clinical smile.
 He wondered, as he often did, how he deserved such a woman.
-She was Chief of Neurology.
-And she was also profoundly beautiful, with dark, almond eyes, a lovely oval face with full lips, a delicate straight nose, and lustrous dark hair.
+She was the brilliant Chief of Neurology.
+And she was also profoundly beautiful, with almond eyes, a lovely oval face with full lips, a delicate nose, and lustrous, dark hair that cascaded over her shoulders.
+She was only five foot four inches, slight of build, but her gentle authority gave her a sense of gravitas.

 “Hi,” he managed to say.